NorthBranchMedia/The-Efficient-Frontier-of-Compute/README.md

 ### Efficient Frontier of Compute

 Interactive scatter plot estimating the energy (joules per bit) and time (seconds per bit) required to resolve one bit of uncertainty across forty-plus substrates from the taxonomy.
 Both axes are logarithmic, spanning roughly twenty orders of magnitude.
 The dashed amber line marks the Landauer limit (kT·ln(2) at 300K) — the thermodynamic floor for irreversible computation.
 The dotted staircase traces the efficient frontier: the set of substrates where no other system resolves a bit in both less time and less energy.
-Quantum gates sit below the Landauer line because unitary operations are reversible by construction, with the irreversible cost paid only at measurement.
 Built with D3.js.

 ## Data